Investing in consumer discretionary stocks

 What ETFs track the consumer discretionary sector?

-A few popular ETFs that follow the sector include:
+A popular ETF that follow the sector include:

 - ETFs Fang+ (FANG)